simonov-p/udemy-flask22-10/notes.md

+83. One-to-many relationship between stores and tags

+82. Changes in this section

+Раздел 7: Many-to-many relationsships with SQLALchemys

-81. Conclusion of this section
+81. Conclusion of this section (Store data in a SQL database with SQLAlchemy)

 80. How to delete models with SQLAlchemy